How to Play Croquet for Beginners (Rules and Setup)

 My quick guide explains the rules of the 9-wicket version of croquet in easy-to-understand language without any advertisements, photos, or other distractions.

-For only $2.50, this quick guide is yours so you can print it out and take it with you to your next croquet game!
+For only $3.50, this quick guide is yours so you can print it out and take it with you to your next croquet game!
+By purchasing this handy guide, you will be supporting my website so I can keep creating more of this type of content.

 Sale